grumpyclimber/construction/article.md

 Do you share your projects in the Dataquest community?
 I do!
 I have benefited a lot from various people sharing their insights on my work.
 As I've progressed, I've started giving back and showing other people what I would have done differently in their notebooks.
 I've even started writing a generic post about the most important comments on our projects.
 This led me to the idea of an interesting project:
 * extract all the feedback data and gather it in one dataset
 * analyze the dataset
-* using machine learning to enhance the analysis.
+* use machine learning to enhance the analysis.

 This article is the first post in a series of posts describing my project.
 To really benefit from this article you should have a good understanding of pandas library and regex usage in cleaning data.
-We'll focus on web scraping so elementary HTML is very helpful, but you should survive without it.
+We'll focus on web scraping, so elementary HTML is very helpful, but you should survive without it.

 I have divided this project into three stages, all of them are not that complicated on their own.
 But as we combine them, it starts to look interesting:

 * Part 1: Scrape the data - we'll use the Beautiful Soup library to gather all the necessary string values from the website and store them in a pandas dataframe.
 * Part 2: Clean and analyse the data - we should be well accustomed to this part.
 Webscraping very often delivers 'dirty' text values.
 It is normal for the scraper to pick up a few extra signs or lines of HTML during the process.
-We'll use regular expression techniques to transform that data into something more useful.
+We'll use regular expression techniques to transform that data into a more useful format and analyze it.
 * Part 3: Use machine learning models on the data.
 Why perform the analysis yourself, when you can send the machine to do that work for you?
+Expanding on our work from part 2, we'll test different machine learning approaches to analyse text data.

 Let's get to work:
 # Part 1 - scraping the data from Dataquest's community forum
 If you haven't used BeautifulSoup yet, then I encourage you to check my introduction notebook.
 It follows a similar path that we're going to take: scraping not one, but many websites.
+Also, here's a bit more [in depth article](https://www.dataquest.io/blog/web-scraping-python-using-beautiful-soup/) on Dataquest introducing us to web scraping.

-Let's have a look at how the actual Guided project post looks, so we can have a better idea of what we want to achieve:
+Let's have a look at how the actual guided project post category looks, so we can have a better idea of what we want to achieve:

 <img width="942" alt="main" src="https://user-images.githubusercontent.com/87883118/144956101-27b15dc3-4ad2-473f-870a-faa241819d02.png">

 This is the main thread of Guided Projects.
 It contains all of our Guided Projects, that we've decided to publish.
-Most of them received a reply with some comments - we're interested in the contents of that reply:
+Most of them received a reply with some comments - we're interested in the contents of that reply, here's an example post:

 <img width="918" alt="feedback" src="https://user-images.githubusercontent.com/87883118/144956671-3c8dc0bc-1922-4a12-9c73-5e4b549d93af.png">

 In this post, Michael published his project and Elena replied with some remarks to his work.
 We're interested in scraping only the content of Elena's remarks.
-It is not going to be as easy as scraping one website, because we want to scrape a specific part of many websites, to which we don't have the links...yet.
+It is not going to be as easy as scraping one website.
+We want to scrape a specific part of many websites, to which we don't have the links...yet.
 Here's the plan of attack:
-1. We don't have the links to all of the Guided project posts - we need to obtain them, which means we'll have to scrape the main thread of Guided Projects
+1. We don't have the links to all of the guided project posts - we need to extract them, which means we'll have to scrape the main thread of guided projects
-2. After scraping the main thread we'll create a dataframe containing posts, titles, links and... number of replies
+2. After scraping the main thread we'll create a dataframe containing posts, titles, links, views and number of replies
   * We'll filter out posts with no replies
 3. The remaining dataset should contain only the posts that received feedback and the links to those posts - we can commence scraping the actual individual posts

 ## Very basic HTML intro:

 Before we start, have you ever seen a HTML code?
 It differs from Python.
-If you've never experienced HTML code, here's a very basic example of a table in HTML:
+If you've never experienced HTML code, here's a **very** basic example of a table in HTML:
 ```html
 <html>
 <body>